flucasjs/responsive-bbq-splash-page/README.md

-# responsive-bbq-splash-page
+# responsive-festival-splash-page
-A responsive splash page for a BBQ website that includes a sign-up form for a live webinar.
+A responsive splash page for a jazz and blues music festival that includes a sign-up form for updates about the event.